Karja Church: Murals

 The interior of the church displays several relatively well-preserved medieval mural paintings.
 These depict symbols, probability of pagan origin, such as a triskelion, pentagram, grotesque devils and other symbols of unclear significance.
 In addition, there are also more purely decorative murals.

 Stone sculpture

 The church is profusely rich in carved stone sculpture, present on portals, brackets and bosses throughout the church.
 The stone carvings have probably been executed by successive generations of master carvers, including, very probably, artisans from Germany, Sweden and France.
 The style of the decorations range from Romanesque to Gothic and high Gothic.
 The motives ranges from purely decorative foliage, to a Calvary group adjacent to the south portal, a notable sculpture group depicting St. Catherine, patron saint of scholars, holding a book and an equally prominent carved sculpture of St. Nicholas, patron saint of fishermen, accompanied by a monk holding a ship.
+The Calvary shows Mary and John mourning and the two crucified robbers: one of them listened to Jesus and repented of his sins, the other only laughed at Christ's words.
+The relief depicts the moment when the souls, in the form of little children, depart from the robber's bodies.
+An angel takes care of one of the souls, while the other has makes a journey with the Devil.